Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1004/readme.md

 | US                                     | Reason                                            |
 |----------------------------------------|---------------------------------------------------|
+| [G007](../../SprintB/g007/readme.md)     | We need the authentication to ensure is a customer manager that is logged.
 | [1002](../../SprintB/us1002/readme.md) | The job opening must be registered in the system. |

 ## 3. Analysis